Creating assets you can sell over and over again — that’s the passive income dream, right?

 She said you can start by searching for “printables”, and then look for items that come up with a “bestseller” tag.
-When you start digging into some of the best-selling printables, you’ll get a good idea of what’s in demand and selling.
+When you start digging into some of the best-selling printables, you’ll get a good idea of what’s in demand.

 When doing so, be mindful of trends and seasons affecting sales.
-Mother’s Day printables are obviously going to be more popular around Mother’s Day, Christmas is a holiday that does well with printables, and so on.
+Mother’s Day printables are obviously going to be more popular around Mother’s Day, etc.

-Rachel is part of the FIRE (Financial Independence, Retire Early) community, and actually started out creating budgeting templates as that’s something she’s interested in.
+Since Rachel is part of the FIRE community (Financial Independence, Retire Early), she started out creating budgeting templates.

 It didn’t go as well as she hoped.
-Rachel said she soon noticed there was some seasonality, people are far more enthusiastic about budgeting in January.
+She noticed there was some seasonality, with people being far more enthusiastic about budgeting in January.
 Plus, it’s a pretty competitive space overall, too.

 Rachel then pivoted and started selling wall art.
-She had some success with this, mostly wedding-related items and some profitable custom orders.
+She had some success with wedding-related items and some profitable custom orders.

 But again, she found this to be a competitive niche.

 Rachel’s idea was further validated when her sister told her she had paid a lawyer $250 for a Covid form.
-(The kind of form you commonly see on business premises asking people to verify they are symptom-free and to waive liability if they contract the virus while at that business.)
+(The kind of form that asks you to verify you’re symptom-free and to waive liability if you contract the virus while at that business.)

 So, she made one of those Covid forms and some other Covid-related forms for businesses and put them up for sale.

-Rachel started getting some sales and realized there was potential for printables in the business niche.
+Soon, the sales started to come in and Rachel realized the potential for printables in the business niche.

 A tool Rachel recommended to help with analysis is eRank.
-There’s a free version, but Rachel said you’ll benefit from using the paid version and it’s worthwhile (plans range from $5.99-$9.99/mo).
+There’s a free version, but Rachel said the paid version is worthwhile (plans range from $5.99-$9.99/mo).

-Some of the things eRank enables you to do are:
+Some of the things eRank enables you to do:

 - Track your competition and find out what their best selling items are